Battle of Sagrajas: Preparing for battle

-The march of the Almoravid army from Morocco to Zallaqa.
+The march of the Almoravid army from the Ouest Maghreb to Zallaqa.

 Yusuf ibn Tashfin led the Islamic armies gathered in Algeciras, which had been granted to him by Ibn Abbad to serve as a base for his troops, a center for communication and supply for the mujahideen, and a secure route for their return.
 In the heat of preparations for battle, Ibn Tashfin declared, "I am the first to volunteer for the support of this religion, and no one will lead this matter except for myself."

 The forces of Ibn Abbad, the Emir of Seville, along with troops from Ibn Sumadih, the Emir of Almería, and Abdallah ibn Buluggin, the Emir of Granada, joined the camp of the Almoravids, accompanied by his brother Tamīm, the Emir of Málaga.
 Yahya al-Qadir and al-Mutawakkil ibn al-Aftas also arrived.
 Ibn Tashfin instructed them to camp with Ibn Abbad, resulting in the Muslims being divided into two camps: the Andalusian camp and the Almoravid camp.

 The overall commander of the Andalusian forces was Al-Mu'tamid ibn Abbad, who organized the Muslim army as follows: the vanguard was led by Al-Mu'tamid himself, assisted by Abu Sulayman Dawud ibn Aisha, comprising ten thousand cavalry from the Almoravids.
 The right flank was commanded by Al-Mutawakkil 'ala Allah Umar ibn al-Aftas, the Emir of Batalyaws, while the left flank consisted of troops from Eastern Andalusia.
 The rear guard was made up of the remaining forces from Andalusia, and the reserve force was commanded by the Emir of the Muslims, consisting of an elite group of Almoravid fighters from Morocco and his personal guard.